afrievalt/best-practices-react/ideal.md

   </div>
 );
 ```
+A careful reader will notice that many code snippets are not equivalent.
+This is intentional to emphasize the concept.

 #### 2. **Use lookup tables:**

 Many “if then else” and “switch” statements can be replaced with lookup tables.
 A lookup table is simply an object literal